 - c.
 To achieve comfortable street and open space definition, the following street width to street wall height proportions should be achieved, when measured from finished grade:

 - i.
 Public Streets: min.
 2.5:1, max.
-1.65:1
+1.6:1

 - ii.
 Plazas: min.
 4:1, max.
 2.5:1

 - iii.
 Internal Courtyard: max.
 1.5:1

-Note that the building massing at the corner of Quadra and Yates Street and the Yates Street Plaza may be non-compliant as illustrated in this document.
+Note that the building massing at the corner of Quadra and Yates Street and the public park may be non-compliant as illustrated in this document.
 It is anticipated that this will be designed and rationale provided at the Development Permit stage.

 - d.
-Locate buildings to minimize their shadowing of open spaces on and off-site during high-use periods of those spaces as outlined below: - i.
+Locate buildings to minimize their shadowing of open spaces on and off-site during high-use periods of those spaces as outlined below:

+- i.
 Where the subject project site is not in the shadow of surrounding existing buildings, it should be demonstrated that 50% of the length of the sidewalk opposite the development shall be exposed to direct sunlight for approximately 4.5 hours between 10am and 4pm at the equinoxes. - ii.
-Limit the scale and height of the buildings to allow 4.5 hours of sunlight to reach approximately 50% of the Yates Street Plaza and View Street Green between 10 am and 4 pm at the equinoxes. - iii.
-Limit the scale and height of the buildings surrounding the private courtyards to allow 3 hours of sunlight to reach approximately 50% of the area of the semi-public courtyard area between 10 am and 4 pm at the equinoxes.
+Limit the scale and height of the buildings to allow 4.5 hours of sunlight to reach approximately 50% of the new public park between 10 am and 4 pm at the equinoxes.

-\Note existing offsite buildings may interfere with sunlight reaching the Green.
+\Note existing offsite buildings may interfere with sunlight reaching the park.